Melinda Gordon: Season 4

 But later, Melinda gets trapped in an underground chamber that was rapidly filling up with water and Jim/Sam comes to her rescue.
 When he was swimming towards her, he suddenly gets flashes of his life as Jim, memories of his life and of the times with Melinda.
 Melinda saves Jim/Sam from drowning and is surprised when he asks her why she is calling him Sam and that she should just call him Jim.
-Melinda realizes that Jim is definitely back and reconciles with him.
+Melinda realizes that Jim is back and reconciles with him.
 Soon after, she learns she is eight weeks pregnant with Jim's baby.

 Melinda began to have nightmares and visions that her baby is in danger.